Design/Build/Fly

 Design/Build/Fly, or DBF, is a radio-controlled aircraft competition sponsored by the American Institute of Aeronautics and Astronautics (AIAA), Cessna Aircraft Company, and Raytheon Missile Systems.
-The Office of Naval Research was also a sponsor until 2006.
-The competition is intended to challenge the AIAA student branches of each university to design, build, and fly a remote controlled airplane that can complete specific ground and flight missions.
+The competition is intended to challenge the AIAA student branches of each university to design, build, and fly a remote-controlled airplane that can complete specific ground and flight missions.
 Additionally, the teams are required to submit a comprehensive design report detailing the most important aspects of their designs.

-The competition rules change every year, alternating between a humanitarian mission and a military based competition.
-Usually, rules are published in late September and the competition fly-off is held in April.
-The rules define a mathematical formula used to determine the score for an entry.
-Recent competitions' formulas have used a combination of design report score and mission score determined by performance conducting one or more mission tasks at the fly-off.
+Competition rules vary annually, switching between humanitarian and military themes.
+Rules typically release in late September, with the final fly-off in April.
+A mathematical formula outlined in the rules calculates each entry's score, which lately combines design report and performance scores from fly-off missions.